How to Protect Your Bird From Air Pollution

 And then, my neighbors house burned up, two doors down, infiltrating my home with so much smoke that I walked through every room to find out where it was coming from.
 Maybe not the smartest and safest approach, but I had parrots to protect!

-My advice....Have an evacuation plan.
+First, have an evacuation plan.
 You should anticipate that air quality issues beyond your control will arise.
 Think 9-11, Katrina, tornado's, fires and smog alerts.
 Train wrecks and chemical spills happen.
 You will be wise to plan ahead and create a parrot evacuation kit.

 - Prepare a parrot evacuation kit in a large plastic tub ahead of time.
 Pack the following